sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 nav_order: 630
 ---

-If your Xperia 10 II is not starting up normally or not starting up at all, you can attempt to fix your device with the help of the Recovery Mode.
+If your Xperia is not starting up normally or not starting up at all, you can attempt to fix your device with the help of the Recovery Mode.
 This article will provide you with step-by-step instructions on recovering a malfunctioning device.

 **NOTE:** This article is for Xperia phones only.
 There are separate articles for the Jolla Phone, Jolla C (also Aqua Fish) and for Jolla Tablet: